jeremytammik/tbc/a/1668_multi_target_addin.md

 <span style="color:blue;">&lt;/</span><span style="color:maroon;">Project</span><span style="color:blue;">&gt;</span>
 </pre>

-Of course these 2 samples are just a proof of concept, and tailored for my own needs.
+Of course, these 2 samples are just a proof of concept, and tailored for my own needs.

 Feel free to make what you want with it ;-)

 Many thanks to Olivier 'Vilo' for researching and sharing this very sensible solution!

-#### <a name="4"></a> CAD Terminology Databases for Consistent Translation
+#### <a name="4"></a> CAD Terminology Resources for Consistent Translation

-People occasionally ask for help translating CAD terms, and I already mentioned a couple of helpful resources in the past.
+People occasionally ask for help translating CAD terms, and I already mentioned a couple of useful resources for this in the past.

-one solution
-cade terminology translation, terms database

 This question came up again in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread